 |Also Considered: Brandon Jacobs (OF), Brandon Workman (RHSP), Drake Britton (LHRP)|

 The first seven players on this list made my Top 150 Fantasy prospects list, and I gave a little added detail on each in that piece.
+If you want a little help in making picks as good as mine, you can always use a baseball lineup optimizer like this.
 Here are their rankings, as well as a bit of commentary.

 3) Xander Bogaerts (SS, BOS)